-The Company entered into an option agreement dated May 30, 2006 (the "Logjam Option Agreement") to acquire a 100% interest in the Logjam Property located in the Watson Lake Mining District, Yukon Territories.
-As consideration, the Company paid \$5,000 upon execution of the agreement for access rights to the Logjam Property.
+The Company entered into an option agreement dated May 30, 2006 (the "Logiam Option Agreement") to acquire a 100% interest in the Logiam Property located in the Watson Lake Mining District, Yukon Territories.
+As consideration, the Company paid \$5,000 upon execution of the agreement for access rights to the Logiam Property.
 Pursuant to the option agreement, at the end of the four years, the Company had the option to acquire a 100% ownership of the claims.

-During the year ended September 30, 2010, the Company issued 50,000 common shares at a fair value of \$8,500 and acquired a 100% interest in the Logiam Property.
-Further, pursuant to the Logiam Option Agreement, the Company will pay an additional amount of \$100,000 or issue 100,000 common shares if an assessment is made that the property contains not less than 350,000 tons of economic grade ore.
+During the year ended September 30, 2010, the Company issued 50,000 common shares at a fair value of \$8,500 and acquired a 100% interest in the Logjam Property.
+Further, pursuant to the Logjam Option Agreement, the Company will pay an additional amount of \$100,000 or issue 100,000 common shares if an assessment is made that the property contains not less than 350,000 tons of economic grade ore.

-As at September 30, 2016 the Company had not abandoned these claims.
-However, as the Company has no current plan for the property, the Company wrote-down the exploration and evaluation asset costs related to the Logiam property by \$39,539 to \$Nil.
+As at September 30, 2017 the Company did not abandon these claims.
+However, as the Company has no current plan for the property, the Company wrote-down the exploration and evaluation asset costs related to the Logiam property to \$Nil.
 The claims on the property have been renewed for a year.